jnozzi/cocoadev.com/SiteContent/General/JobOffer.markdown

 It would be a very tough, but fun job to do.
 Downtown Denver is a great place to work.
 Quark would look great on a resume.
 It would be very good experience.
 I would classify this as positive editorializing.

-'''However''', you bring up an excellent point.
-Should there be editorializing in the [[JobOffer]] page?
-Should this page be locked down to protect job postings or should we continue with the typical [[CocoaDev]] "community smackdown" above.
+**However**, you bring up an excellent point.
+Should there be editorializing in the General/JobOffer page?
+Should this page be locked down to protect job postings or should we continue with the typical General/CocoaDev "community smackdown" above.
 Should there (is there?) another page where people can provide editorializing, advice, and hiring rumors specific to local areas?
-I supposed I could create such a page on [[CocoaDev]].
+I supposed I could create such a page on General/CocoaDev.
 Is there a website dedicated to such feedback from the job seeker's perspective?
 The closest thing I know of is Craigslist.
 I see no reason why people have to wait patiently for job offers to come along instead of comparing notes and taking the initiative to find something.
 ----

 ----